matanol/chrome-chatgpt-math-rtl/README.md

-# Chrome extension to allow RTL support with Math in ChatGPT
+# Google Chrome extension to enable support for ChatGPT math to work with right to left languages like Hebrew/Arabic